 The Dive Team is available to operate on Lake Murray and other lakes, rivers and waterways in Lexington County or other jurisdictions as directed by the Sheriff.

 The unit also provides security services at the Marc H. Westbrook Judicial Center (County Courthouse) while the courthouse is open.
-They conduct security screenings on 200,000 citizens a year.
+It conducts security screenings on 200,000 citizens a year.